lince-social/os/README.md

 Anicca means 'impermanence' in Pali, Nicca means the contrary: permanence.
 A fitting name for the specification of what persists.
 The Anicca feature deletes all files and directories that are in the same dir as a specified file or directory.
 Nicca specifies files and dirs that should be ignored from that clean slate wipe.

+This was robbed from NixOS's [Impermanence](https://github.com/nix-community/impermanence) flake, the only reason I stayed in NixOS for so long.
+I wanted that feature in every distro and built this.

+If I where to summarize to the atomic level what this feature does when it reads your dotfile at os.toml it would be this:

 > One dir up that line is put into a 'list' of dirs that will have everything in it removed, except the dir specified.

 (What?)